-Appendix L Procedure when Modifying the Oracle JRE Installation
+Appendix L Procedure when Modifying the JRE Installation

-This appendix describes the procedures to follow when modifying the Oracle JRE installation.
+This appendix describes the procedures to follow when modifying the JRE installation.

-The Oracle JRE, of which the installation destination is specified in the JAVA_HOME environment variable when installing FUJITSU Enterprise Postgres, is used by features such as WebAdmin and database multiplexing.
+The JRE is used by features such as WebAdmin and database multiplexing.

-Therefore, when updating or reinstalling Oracle JRE after installing FUJITSU Enterprise Postgres, the procedures below must be performed.
+Therefore, when updating or reinstalling JRE after installing FUJITSU Enterprise Postgres, the procedures below must be performed.